 Good weed control is essential in the pea crop, since it is not very competitive and is easily dominated by weeds.
 Efficient control will ease combining and facilitate rapid drying in addition to increasing yield.

-A number of pre- and post-emergence herbicides are available and a list of currently approved herbicides can be found in the PGRO Technical Updates TU19
+A number of pre- and post-emergence herbicides are available and a list of currently approved herbicides can be found in the PGRO Agronomy Guide.

-‘Choice of Herbicides for Combining Peas’ and TU23 ‘Checklist of Herbicides for Combining Peas’.
 Pre-emergence herbicides are best applied to a rolled, clod free, moist seedbed.Good weed control is essential in the pea crop, since it is not very competitive and is easily dominated by weeds.
 Efficient control will ease combining and facilitate rapid drying in addition to increasing yield.
-A number of pre- and post-emergence herbicides are available and a list of currently approved herbicides can be found in the PGRO Technical Updates TU19
+A number of pre- and post-emergence herbicides are available and a list of currently approved herbicides can be found in the PGRO Agronomy Guide.

 General control of annual broad-leaved weeds can be achieved pre-emergence with a soil-applied residual herbicide or, when weeds and crop have both emerged, with a foliar-applied post-emergence herbicide.

 However, adequate soil moisture is needed for good efficacy of a residual herbicide.
-Pre-emergence Stomp Aqua, Cinder etc (pendimethalin), Nirvana (imazamox + pendimethalin) and Lingo (linuron + clomazone) are effective.
-Afalon (linuron) in the spring crops has a more limited spectrum but is a useful tank-mix product especially if mayweeds are a problem.
-Pre-emergence cleaver control is possible using Lingo or Centium 360CS (clomazone).
+Pre-emergence Stomp Aqua, Cinder etc (pendimethalin) and Nirvana (imazamox + pendimethalin) are effective.
+Pre-emergence cleaver control is possible using Centium 360CS (clomazone).
 Although active against a few other weeds, Centium is most likely to be used in tank-mix with a partner product.

 Post-emergence sprays of full rate bentazone can be applied from 3 nodes of the crop to well-waxed peas (tested with crystal violet dye).
 It has useful activity on volunteer oilseed rape and small cleavers but less on black-bindweed and fat hen.
 MCPB controls thistles and docks and effectively stunts large volunteer oilseed rape.
 Check product labels for any varietal restrictions.
 Bentazone + MCPB mixes are permitted, but past work has shown increased likelihood of crop damage if both are used at permitted full doses.